UpperSetting/DotNetOpenServerSDK/README.md

 efficient stateful binary protocols.

 ## How to Article
-I have written an article that details how to use this SDK.
-The article can be found at: http://www.UpperSetting.com/DotNetOpenServerArticle
+For an easy tutorial on how to use this SDK goto: http://www.UpperSetting.com/DotNetOpenServerArticle

 ## Prerequisites